2024 Best Allied Health Professions Schools in Wisconsin

 Allied Health Degrees Awarded

-Located in the suburb of Janesville, BTC is a public college with a small student population.
-This college ranks 31st out of 46 schools for overall quality in the state of Wisconsin.
+Located in the small suburb of Janesville, BTC is a public college with a small student population.
+This college ranks 31st out of 46 colleges for overall quality in the state of Wisconsin.

-There were about 80 allied health professions students who graduated with this degree at BTC in the most recent year we have data available.
+There were approximately 98 allied health professions students who graduated with this degree at BTC in the most recent data year.

 More information about a degree in allied health professions from Blackhawk Technical College